 Origin and History

-The regiment was raised in 1741, during the War of the Austrian Succession, to garrison the recently captured fortress of Brieg (actual Brzeg) in Silesia.
-It initially counted 2 battalions.
-In May 1745, its first battalion was taken prisoners at the surrender of the Fortress of Cosel (actual Koźle).
+The regiment was raised in 1741, during the War of the Austrian Succession, to garrison the recently captured Fortress of Brieg (present-day Brzeg) in Silesia.
+It initially counted two battalions.
+In May 1745, its first battalion was taken prisoners at the surrender of the Fortress of Cosel (present-day Koźle).
 Until 1756, the regiment garrisoned the places of Cosel, Brieg and Namslau (present-day Namysłów).

-On June 19 1756, the regiment was increased to 4 battalions.
-The 2 new battalions had no grenadier company and garrisoned Brieg and Breslau (present-day Wrocław).
+On June 19, 1756, the regiment was increased to four battalions.
+The two new battalions had no grenadier company and garrisoned Brieg and the Breslau (present-day Wrocław).

 During the Seven Years' War, the regiment was under the command of:

 - from December 10, 1753: Christoph Friedrich von Lattorf

 - from April 4, 1762: Gerhard Alexander Baron von Saß

 After the war, the regiment retained its four battalions and garrisoned the places of Brieg (15 coys) and Namslau (5 coys).

 At the outbreak of the war, in 1756, the regiment was assuming garrison duties in Silesia.
 Its grenadiers garrisoned Brieg.
 On June 19, 1756, it was increased to 4 battalions.
 The 2 new battalions had no grenadier company and garrisoned Brieg and the Breslau (present-day Wrocław).
 On July 28, the regiment received orders to prepare itself to relieve regular field infantry regiments in the places they were currently garrisoning.
 Accordingly, 2 battalions were sent to Cosel, 1 battalion to Brieg and 1 battalion remained in Breslau.